HyphenSouth/Thunderdome-Fantasy/readme.md

 	One of the weapons ported from the original Thunderdome.
 Originally its functions were scattered in several files.
 	Much of the very first update focused on putting all of those features into a single location.
 	A lot of the current Thunderdome is still built around the framework created for this weapon.
+	It is also the first item to incorporate a lot of newer features such as using an image for a sprite and inflicting status effects.
 	In a way this single weapon has shaped the current Thunderdome.

+	Pulling the weapon is a death sentence for its wielder and turns them into a blender.
+	As the weapon is transfered on death, it will continue its slaughter until its self damage is too much for its wielder.

+	I am very torn on this weapon.
+While it is a fun weapon, it is extremely chaotic and often results in at least a dozen casualties.
+	The weapon lasts around 10 turns during which a lot of characters will focus on it.
+	This is fine for larger games with over 80 characters but is disruptive for smaller games.
+	It also causes characters to clump up, which I am trying to avoid.
 </details>

 ### ol'Spicy Shinkai Makai